 Ping has long been associate with their namesake - the loud "pinging" noise their driver makes when it is hit.
-Our Ping G425 Driver review was constructed to give you all the information you've been hard pressed to find.
+I tested all three models of the G425 Ping drivers in order to give you all the information you've been hard pressed to find.
 Is the G425 a viable option?
 Are you getting a high performance driver or just some marketing scheme?
 We'll answer these questions and more!

 Why Trust Us?